Thank you for your interest in adopting an animal from CSHS!

 - FIV (Feline Immunodeficiency Virus)/FeLV (Feline Leukemia) test for cats

-- Datamars PetLink Slim Microchip (automatically registered to new adopters)
+- FoundAnimals Microchip (automatically registered to new adopters)

-Frequently, in addition to our standard schedule of care, our animals require additional medical attention.
+In addition to our standard schedule of care, sometimes our animals require additional medical attention.
 This could include dental work, urinalysis, fecal exams, heartworm treatment, skin scrapes, and occasionally emergency medical treatment.
 All veterinary services received by your new pet will be shared with you before the adoption is finalized, and you will receive copies of your pet’s veterinary records upon adoption.